Costa Rica Small Group Adventure 16 days

 San Jose to Quepos

 Today we head to the small town of Quepos on the Pacific coast.
 A short distance away, Manuel Antonio National Park offers beautiful white-sand beaches and warm turquoise water, ideal for swimming, fishing, kayaking, boogie boarding, sailing or surfing.
+You will enjoy two days here with various optional activities available to keep you busy.
+Or you can simply choose to spend your days relaxing in your wonderful surroundings.

-Accommodation at Villa Romantica or similar
+2 nights' accommodation at Villa Romantica or similar.

 Manuel Antonio National Park Visit - One of Costa Ricas nicest beaches, you will see sloths, monkeys, iguanas, and possibly armadillos.
 Climb to the lookout to capture views of the pristine Pacific Ocean and the area’s off-shore islands.
+Full day guided hiking options are also available.

 Kayaking - Choose to kayak the calm waters of the mangroves or paddle the waves of the Pacific.